couchbaselabs/cbgb/docs/features-todo.md

 Flushing and compacting are currently triggered only by time interval, not by changes to item counts or fragmentation metrics due to mutations.

-## Resource quotas

-High/low watermarks and such need implementation.

 ## Histograms